FTCInception/FreightFrenzy/README.md

 9) $ git filter-branch --prune-empty --subdirectory-filter TeamCode/src/main/java/Inception master

 After the above is run, your directory is setup and can be imported into Android Studio.
 Import the top-level "SkyStone" directory.
+Once in Andriod Studio, you will be able to commit changes to either the FTC SkyStone repo or to the Inception Skystone (this) repo.